What are Negotiation Skills?

 1. Communication

 In negotiations, parties must convey their needs, interests, and positions comprehensively, while also actively listening to the other party.
-This promotes an environment of transparency and cooperation, making it easier to find common ground and reach mutually beneficial agreements.
+This fosters transparency and cooperation, making it easier to find common ground and reach mutually beneficial agreements.

 How to Improve Communication:

-• Practice active listening to truly understand the other party’s perspective.
+• Practice active listening to understand the other party’s perspective truly.

 • Work on expressing your thoughts clearly and concisely.